OpenProofOfHumanity/democratic-proof-of-humanity/README.md

 3. Interact with Contract.

-    Copy the `.env.example` file into `.env` and set the appropriate values:
+    Copy the `.env.example` file into `.env`.

     ```bash
     cp .env.example .env
     ```

+    Set the appropiate values.

     ```bash
-    PRIVATE_KEY=# Enter the private key of the blockchain you will be using.
+    PRIVATE_KEY=# Enter the private key of the blockchain address that will deploy
     RPC_URL='https://{network}.infura.io/v3/{api_key}' # or alchemy URL.
     ```

+    Then you can:

-    * Build it:
+    * Build it.

         ```sh
         make build
         ```
-    * Test it:
+    * Test it.

         ```sh
         make test
         ```
-    * Deploy it:
+    * Deploy it.

         ```sh
         make deploy